-Before we discuss further on how to add virtual network interface in linux first we need to know what is virtual IP.
+Before we discuss further how to add a virtual network interface in linux first we need to know what is virtual IP.
 Virtual IP is also pronounced as VIP by technical professionals.
-So lets understand it.
+So let’s understand it.

-What is VIP ?
+What is Virtual IP ( VIP )?

 VIP stands for Virtual IP means Virtual IP Address.
 So it virtual in nature not any physical interface but associated with some other physical interface.
-So we can say “VIP is an IP address that does not corresponds to an actual physical network interface.”
+So we can say “VIP is an IP address that does not correspond to an actual physical network interface.”

-Even though it is very simple in configuration but just trying to elaborate how it can help you in troubleshooting relevant issues in your production environment.Will share my experience related to same in the last.Lets focus topic on hand.
+Even though it is very simple in configuration but just trying to elaborate on how it can help you in troubleshooting relevant issues in your production environment.Will share my experience related to the same in the last.
+Let’s focus topic on hand.

-How to create VIP
+How to create VIP in linux

 In the below example, bond0:0 and bond0:1 are the virtual IP.
-Most of the server admins will be aware about ifconfig command in RHEL.
+Most of the server admins will be aware of ifconfig command in RHEL.
 Below output is truncated part of ifconfig -a.
-You need to have super user privilege to do this config.
+You need to have superuser privilege to do this config.

 Syntax of command will be like below